-One of the most controversial set of projects was installed along Steven's Avenue in 1997.
-Initially, numerous devices were proposed, including a serpentine shift in the roadway (to slow traffic), curb extensions to define on-street parking and define turning movements, raised crosswalks, speed platforms, and one raised intersection.
-After vocal and visible protests by neighbors and concerned citizens, PWD removed all of the devices except the six raised crosswalks and raised platforms.
+One of Portland's most controversial set of projects was installed along Steven's Avenue in 1997.
+Initially, numerous traffic calming devices were proposed, including a serpentine shift in the roadway (to slow traffic), curb extensions to define on-street parking and to define turning movements, raised crosswalks, speed platforms, and one raised intersection.
+After vocal and visible protests by neighbors and concerned citizens, DPS removed all of the devices except the six raised crosswalks and raised platforms.